 The bad news is that for both the showy missed strike and the fish that was lost, my line flew up into the treetops and I ended up losing all four flies - both times!
 In the first 50 yards of stream I had already lost all my flies that hadn't gotten chewed to tatters from the previous day's bluegills.
 I've never lost so many flies in one day in my life.
 (So, if you're going to try pesca mosca Valsesiana on tree-lined eastern streams stock up on flies!

-In the time since Andrea first contributed his page, there have been a number of videos put on YouTube showing pesca mosca Valsesiana.
+There are a number of videos on YouTube showing pesca mosca Valsesiana.
 In several of them you can see anglers with leader wallets that have multiple 4-fly casts already tied and ready to go.
 That is something I would highly recommend if you wish to try this fishing style.
-The BW Sports Tippet Fly Pouchwould work nicely for keeping the previously prepared leaders.
+The BW Sports Tippet Fly Pouch would work nicely for keeping the previously prepared leaders.